2020/21 at University College Birmingham

 How is University College Birmingham currently affected by restrictions due to the pandemic?

-England was placed under a national ‘Stay at Home’ lockdown from 5 January 2021 in order to control the spread of Covid-19.
-This lockdown remains in place but restrictions are expected to be gradually eased in stages from March.
+England was placed under a national ‘Stay at Home’ lockdown at the beginning of 2021 in order to control the spread of Covid-19.
+However, from 29 March, restrictions are gradually being eased in stages, with further government announcements expected over the coming months.

 - All higher education students who have practical teaching will return to campus in line with their planned blended learning timetable.
 Higher education students who do not require practical teaching will continue to study online only until Easter.
 For full details of which courses are included, visit our Coming to campus: higher education students page.